-Each student-instructor will teach selected portions of the DRE School.
-The student-instructors will be told of their practice teaching assignments on the first day of the course and they will have time in class to begin preparing for the assignments.
+On the third and fourth days of the training, the participant will have opportunities to apply what they have learned.
+They will teach selected portions of the DRE School.
+The participants will be told of their practice teaching assignments on the first day of the course and they will have time in class on the first two days to begin preparing for the assignments.
 Additional time may be required for participants to fully prepare for their presentations.

-This manual contains the lesson plans and associated visual aids to support the training that you will deliver during the course.
-The lesson plans are organized into six sessions:
+This manual contains the lesson plans and associated visual aids to support the training that you will deliver during the DRE IDC.
+The lesson plans are organized into 11 sessions.
+The course content is intended to span 40 hours.